The Leo Kelly Blacktown Arts Centre

 Skye Andrew, Nico Bauer, Michelle Findley, Liza Henry, Ginette Morato, Eman Nasr, Mary T Nguyen, Holly Oakley, Lesley Richman, Kirstan Sadlon, Kevser Ugurlu, Patrice Wills

 Snapshot is a small sample of the diverse practices from the studio, featuring 40 artworks by 12 artists.
 The exhibition showcases the work of a group of local artists by providing a glimpse into their current practice.
-It also features selected artworks by the studio lead artist and tutor, Patrice Wills.

 Meet the artists

 The Australian landscape, the beach and nature tracks have always been a source of expansion, exploration, joy, wonder and quietude for me.